Townsend-Lab-Yale/cancereffectsizeR/README.md

 # Introduction
-CancereffectsizeR estimates the selection intensity of somatic mutations in cancer from collections of tumor sequencing data.
-In brief, selection intensity is calculated by
+CancereffectsizeR is an R package that estimates the selection intensity of somatic mutations in cancer from collections of tumor sequencing data.
+In brief, each tumor sample's trinucleotide-context-specific neutral mutation rates are derived the deconvolution of mutational signatures, performed by [deconstructSigs](https://github.com/raerose01/deconstructSigs).
+Next, all whole-exome tumor samples are used to estimate per-gene netural mutation rates using [dNdScv](https://github.com/im3sanger/dndscv), with support for tissue-specific covariates if supplied.
+Combining this information, the rate of neutral mutation at a particular SNV site in a tumor is that tumors's trinucleotide-context-specific mutation rates normalized by the neutral mutation rate of the gene.
+CancereffectsizeR uses maximum-likelihood methods to estimate the selection intensity at SNV sites by comparing the frequency of variants in the data with their expected frequency in the absence of selection.

 ## Version Note
 [Version 0.1.0](https://github.com/Townsend-Lab-Yale/cancereffectsizeR/releases/tag/0.1.0) of this package was developed by Cannataro, V. L., Gaffney, S. G., and Townsend, J. P., as decribed in our 2018 JNCI paper [_Effect sizes of somatic mutations in cancer_](https://doi.org/10.1093/jnci/djy168).
 A user guide for v0.1.0 is available [here](https://github.com/Townsend-Lab-Yale/cancereffectsizeR/blob/master/user_guide/cancereffectsizeR_user_guide.md).